breitnw/breitnw/README.md

-Hey!
-I'm a senior (+ prospective PhD student) at Northwestern researching [programming language pragmatics](https://cacm.acm.org/research/the-rational-programmer-investigating-programming-language-pragmatics/).
+I'm a senior (+ prospective PhD student) at Northwestern researching programming language pragmatics.
 I'm a big fan of beautiful abstractions and human-made software.

 Here are some cool things I've made: